rnaveensrinivas/git/README.md

 ```

 #### Stage File Deletion (Without Removing the File from the Working Directory)
 To stage the removal of a file or directory, but keep it in the working directory, use `git rm --cached`.
 This removes the file from the staging area but leaves it in your local file system.

+**Note**: The file now becomes **untracked**.

 ```bash
 # Syntax